 - Speech therapy enhances Alternative Communication methods, such as sign languages, gestures, approximations, vocalizations, utilizing communication boards, and other means of communication.

 - It improves Feeding problems and Swallowing difficulties.

 - Speech therapy helps in strengthening the muscles required for swallowing and also improves their coordination.

 Speech Therapy is helpful to treat a wide range of speech and language delays and disorders in children and in adults.
-With early intervention, speech therapy can improve communication and boost self-confidence.
+With early intervention, online speech therapy can improve communication and boost self-confidence.
 Delay in Speech can cause listening, reading, and writing problems.
 So, speech therapy is necessary for an individual who is experiencing speech impairment.

 Speech therapy for adults

 Speech therapy for adults starts with an assessment to determine the needs and the best treatment.
 This can help an individual with speech, language, and cognitive-communication.
 This may also include retraining of swallowing function if an injury or medical condition, such as Parkinson’s disease or oral cancer or a stroke has caused swallowing difficulties.